-1) Wide scars
+- Wide scars

-2) Scars that are a different color than the remainder of the skin (Either darker, lighter, or red)
+- Scars that are a different color than the remainder of the skin (Either darker, lighter, or red)

-3) The texture of the scar is different from the surrounding area of the skin
+- The texture of the scar is different from the surrounding area of the skin

 The answers to these questions will guide my treatment recommendations.
-Lets take each concern and analyze the possible solutions.
+Let’s take each concern and analyze the possible solutions.